One of the most challenging tasks a photographer can take on is photographing their own family, especially if children are involved.

 Your pet is part of your family and probably the most difficult one to photograph of them all.
 All the tricks and techniques we discussed won't really work on Ginger or Fido because they are always going to be more interested in the next meal rather than your camera.

 Set a fast shutter speed and shoot a lot to capture your pet cat, dog or any other creature you may have living under your roof.
-If you can master this final challenging family member, we are super impressed.
+If you can master this final challenging family member, we'll be super impressed.

 Good luck with photographing your family.
 Shoot often with a flexible and easy-going attitude, and remember it isn't always easy, but it is rewarding and meaningful to photograph your beautiful family, so keep with it!